13th Instalment of Rs 6K cr released to States to meet GST compensation shortfall

-New Delhi, Jan.
-Jan 25 (IANS) The Ministry of Finance has released the 13th weekly instalment of Rs 6,000 crore to the states on Monday to meet the GST compensation shortfall.
+New Delhi: The Ministry of Finance has released the 13th weekly instalment of Rs 6,000 crore to the states on Monday to meet the GST compensation shortfall.

 Out of this, an amount of Rs.
 5,516.60 crore has been released to 23 States and an amount of Rs.
 483.40 crore has been released to the 3 Union Territories (UT) with Legislative Assembly (Delhi, Jammu & Kashmir & Puducherry) who are members of the GST Council.